Series of roundabouts in Gonzales could cost $29M

 The single project -- which would be implemented in phases -- accounts for nearly half of the expenses associated with 16 projects statewide that were updated by DOTD.
 For each project, the department listed the low bid submitted to the State.

 “We are pleased to award contracts for several new projects this month, especially since a number of them are safety related,” said DOTD Secretary Eric Kalivoda.
-“Safety is a top priority of this department, and features such as roundabouts, turn lanes, and rumble strips all contribute to keeping the traveling public safe on Louisiana’s highways.”
+“Safety is a top priority of this department, and features such as roundabouts, turn lanes and rumble strips all contribute to keeping the traveling public safe on Louisiana’s highways.”

 The bid to install multiple roundabouts on LA 30 must still receive final approval.